<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 Artificial intelligence (AI) is a broad term for technology that replicates the human brain's problem-solving skills.
 It tackles tasks commonly linked to human intelligence.
 It can reason, understand meaning, generalize and improve its accuracy by incorporating new data and learning from experience.

 AI business process automation (BPA) makes use of machine learning (ML), artificial neural networks (ANN), natural language processing (NLP) and other AI tools to handle repetitive tasks that would usually require human effort.
-It can be used for processes as simple activities as routing an invoice to the correct person or as complex as managing the quality control paperwork manufacturers need for compliance.
+It can be used for processes as simple as routing an invoice to the correct person or as complex as managing the quality control paperwork manufacturers need for compliance.

 Traditional automation systems stick to a fixed set of rules for repetitive tasks using structured logic based on "if this, then that" statements.
 In contrast, modern business process automation systems solve complex problems using reasoning that is similar to human logic.

 One example of this progress is evident in the evolution of data extraction.
 Previously, we relied on fixed zones or templates to identify document types.
 Now, machine learning interprets documents, detects document types, extracts variable data layouts, classifies content and even flags exceptions.
-Modern BPA software can auto-detect whether an upload is an invoice, a W-9 or contract and pull the right data even if formats differ across vendors.
+Modern BPA software can also auto-detect whether an upload is an invoice, a W-9 or contract and pull the right data even if formats differ across vendors.

 How AI transforms business process automation